maapteh/sandbox-react-apollo-issues-3918/README.md

 [client] render bad (nextjs rendering again)
 ```

-## Setup

-- [graphql server](./pages/api/graphql/index.ts#L10) having a good and bad query resolved
-- [page](./pages/index.tsx) page showing the bug happening
-- [bad component](./modules/bad/bad.tsx) component having the bug
-- [apollo client](./lib/apollo.tsx#L206) with this settings error will not be thrown, BUT also not passed to component!

-So when i change the errorPolicy in the above apollo client not to all, since i want to be able to use the error, i get the following stacktrace:
+Now the error is not passed to its component.
+When i change the errorPolicy in the above [apollo client](./lib/apollo.tsx#L206) not to 'all', since i want to be able to use the error, i get the following stacktrace:

 ```
 [client] render good